PennyLaneAI/pennylane/doc/introduction/data.rst

 Quantum Datasets
 ================

-PennyLane provides the :mod:`~.data` subpackage to download, create, store and manipulate quantum datasets.
-A quantum dataset is a collection of **quantum data** obtained from various quantum systems that describes it and its evolution.
+PennyLane provides the :mod:`~.data` subpackage to download, create, store and manipulate quantum datasets, where the quantum dataset is a collection of `quantum data` obtained from various quantum systems that describe it and its evolution.

 .. note::

     The packages ``zstd`` and ``dill`` are required to use the :mod:`~pennylane.data` module.

     These can be installed with ``pip install zstd dill``.